Understanding Price Elasticity: The Key to Smart Pricing Strategies

 2. Necessity vs. Luxury: Necessities tend to have inelastic demand, while luxuries are more elastic.

-3. Proportion of Income: Products that take up a larger portion of income typically have more elastic demand.
+3. Proportion of Income: Products that take up a more significant portion of income typically have more elastic demand.

 4. Time Period: Demand can become more elastic as consumers find alternatives or adjust their habits.